Characterizing a vertex-transitive graph by a large ball: The case of quasi-trees: proof of Theorem

 \section{The case of quasi-trees: proof of Theorem \ref{thm:QT}}

-We start with an elementary Lemma. \begin{lem} Let $X$ be a graph with cocompact isometry group.
-Given some $r\geq 0$, there exists $r_2$ such that~: \begin{itemize} \item for every $x\in X$, the restriction to $B_X(x,r)$ of an isometry $f\colon B_X(x,r_2)\to X$ coincides with the restriction of an element of $Isom(X)$. \item if $R > r_2$ and if $Y$ is $R$-locally $X$ and $x\in X$, then the restriction to $B_X(x,r)$ of an isometry $f\colon B_X(x,r_2)\to Y$ coincides with the restriction of an isometry $B_X(x,R)\to Y$. \end{itemize} \end{lem} \begin{proof} By the assumption that $\Isom(X)$ acts cocompactly there are finitely many orbits of vertices, and we can restrict ourselves to the case when $x$ and $f(x)$ belong to some fixed finite subset of the vertices in $X$.
-Then the statement follows from a straightforward compactness argument: if this was not true, there would exist a sequence of isometries $f_n\colon B_X(x,n) \to X$ such that $(f_n(y))_n$ is a stationary sequence for all $y$, but $f_n$ does never coincide on $B_X(x,r_1)$ with an element of $G$.
-Then $f=\lim_n f_n$ is a well-defined isometry of $X$, a contradition.
+We start with an elementary general Lemma. \begin{lem} Let $X$ be a graph with cocompact isometry group.
+Given some $r\geq 0$, there exists $r_2$ such that~: \begin{itemize} \item for every $x\in X$, the restriction to $B_X(x,r)$ of an isometry $f\colon B_X(x,r_2)\to X$ coincides with the restriction of an element of $\Isom(X)$. \item if $R > r_2$ and if $Y$ is $R$-locally $X$ and $x\in X$, then the restriction to $B_X(x,r)$ of an isometry $f\colon B_X(x,r_2)\to Y$ coincides with the restriction of an isometry $B_X(x,R)\to Y$. \item if $R>r_2+1$ and if $Y$ is $R$-locally $X$, then every covering $X \to Y$ is injective on balls of radius $R$. \end{itemize} \end{lem} \begin{proof} By the assumption that $\Isom(X)$ acts cocompactly there are finitely many orbits of vertices.
+Pick a finite set $A$ which intersects each of these orbits.